daaru00/serverless-plugin-greengrass/README.md

 [source](https://raspberrypi.stackexchange.com/questions/10251/prepare-sd-card-for-wifi-on-headless-pi)

 6. Create a new empty file `ssh` without extensions in order to enable SSH service
-7. Insert SD card into RaspberryPI and boot it up
+7. Insert SD card into Raspberry Pi and boot it up
 8. Check into your modem info page a WiFi newly connected device called "raspberry" and get the IP
 9. Connect to Raspberry from your computer using SSH
 ```bash